I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 • Historic Hotels Worldwide

-In terms of footprint, while the I Prefer program is a global brand with 600+ properties in 80+ countries, they are not evenly spread out.
+In terms of footprint, I Prefer program is a global brand with over 650 participating properties in 85 countries.
+However, these locations aren't evenly spread out.
 Most of the properties are in North America, Europe, and Japan.
-However, there are multiple resorts and hotels in the Caribbean and Mexico.
+However, there are multiple hotels and resorts in the Caribbean and Mexico.

 Joining I Prefer Hotel Rewards

-Joining the program is straightforward.
+Joining the program is straightforward — and free.
 Head over to the website, click on the join option, and you will be guided through the process like any other program.
 You'll provide your name, email, and so forth.

 I Prefer Hotel Rewards Elite Status Tiers